Table of Contents

 We’ve overviewed both standard Magento features and some 3rd-party solutions that allow optimizing page load performance.

 Despite the research, we find it difficult to draw firm conclusions as all websites are unique and have their own one-of-a-kind peculiarities.
-Thus, there is always some level of probability that solutions that work for one site won’t have any effect for other ones.
+Thus, there is always some level of probability that solutions that work for one site won’t have any effect on other ones.

 However, the most useful features that have a meaningful effect is the default Magento’s Gzip + Minify JS/CSS + HTTP/2 + Image Lazy Loading